kiarazhu/Stopwatch/README.md

 - When counting from 10-99s, the tens and ones place will be illuminated.
 The display will update every 1s.

 The stopwatch will also have two buttons:
-- Start/stop button:
+- Start/stop button: Starts the stopwatch if it is paused or in the reset state, otherwise pauses the stopwatch.
 - Reset button: Sends the stopwatch to a reset state, turning off the display and clearing the time elapsed.

 ## State Diagram

-To make the stopwatch, I will be using the ATmega324A microcontroller.
+To implement the stopwatch, I will be using the ATmega324A microcontroller.
 The setup will reference the megaAVR data sheet, which can be found <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega164A_PA-324A_PA-644A_PA-1284_P_Data-Sheet-40002070B.pdf"> here</a>.

 ## Setting up Timer/Counter 1